 Cell cycle phase-nonspecific drugs act on cells either in dividing or resting states.
 Because these drugs are active in all phases of the cell cycle, they may be effective in large tumors that have fewer active cells.
 Cell cycle phase-nonspecific drugs are usually given as a single injection.
 Examples include the following:

 Chemotherapy can be administered via several routes.
-The most common method is intravenously.
+The most common method is through an IV.
 Usually, a thin needle is inserted into a vein on the hand or lower arm at the onset of the treatment session and is removed at the conclusion.

 Because chemotherapy can kill healthy cells along with cancer cells, many side effects are associated with this form of treatment.
 The most common side effects occur in areas where healthy cells rapidly divide.
 These include: